Garrett Madison

 Garrett Madison (born November 3, 1978) is an American mountaineer, guide and expedition leader.
-Madison began guiding professionally in 1999 on Mount Rainier and has reached the top of Everest 12 times.
+Madison began guiding professionally in 1999 on Mount Rainier and has climbed Mount Everest 15 times.
 His company, Madison Mountaineering, specializes in climbs on Mount Everest and other high altitude peaks, operates on the highest peaks on all seven continents, and also provides training programs and summit climbs in Washington State.

 Climbing career

-On May 19–20, 2011, he reached the summit of Mount Everest on his fourth successful attempt as expedition leader and guide for Alpine Ascents International, and reached the summit of Lhotse (the fourth highest mountain in the world) 21 hours later as guide to climber Tom Halliday.
+On May 19–20, 2011, he reached the summit of Mount Everest on his fourth successful attempt as expedition leader and guide for Alpine Ascents International, and reached the summit of Lhotse (4th highest mountain in the world) 21 hours later as guide to climber Tom Halliday.
 Also on the expedition was guide Michael Horst who made both summits as well in under a 24-hour period, a few days earlier.
-This was the first time that both Everest and Lhotse were summited together in less than 24 hours, and Madison repeated the "double header" feat again in 2013 and 2018, the only person to do so three times.
-Madison holds the record for guiding the most number of climbers (5) in reaching the summits of two 8000-meter peaks within 24 hours.
+This was the first time that both Everest and Lhotse were summited together in under 24 hours, and Madison repeated the "double header" feat again in 2013, 2018, 2022 and 2023 and is currently the only climber in the world to have done so five times.
+Madison holds the record for guiding the most number of climbers (12) in reaching the summits of two 8000-meter peaks within 24 hours.

 In 2014, Madison led the first successfully guided ascent of K2, arguably the hardest and most dangerous mountain in the world.
-He reached the summit with two climbers and three Sherpas on July 27, 2014, again on July 22, 2018, with 8 clients, 3 guides, and 15 Sherpas, and most recently on July 28, 2021, with a summit team of 21.
+He reached the summit with two climbers and three Sherpas on July 27, 2014, again on July 22, 2018, with 8 clients, 3 guides, and 15 Sherpas, on July 28, 2021, with a summit team of 21, again on July 22, 2022, with a summit team of 15, and most recently on July 29, 2024, with a summit team of 18.
 Madison also regularly guides many Seven Summits expeditions during the year such as Carstensz Pyramid, Aconcagua, Vinson Massif, Kilimanjaro and Elbrus as well as first ascents of unclimbed peaks in the Himalayas.